A model theory of topology: Embedding theorems

+\item Characterize those universal-existential sentences valid in all structures $\mathbf S(X)$, for all the above languages, and with $X$ varying either among topological spaces or closure spaces. \end{enumerate} \end{problemx}

-Of course, if we consider the closure operation $K$ as part of the language, then topological spaces satisfy $ \forall xy\ K(x \vee y) = Kx \vee Ky$, a sentence which is not necessarily valid in closure spaces (actually a closure space is a topological space if and only if it satisfies this sentence, together with a sentence asserting that the minimal element is a $K$-fixed point).
+\begin{remarkx} \labbel{unex} Of course, if we consider the closure operation $ \K $ as part of the language, then topological spaces satisfy $ \forall xy\ \K (x \vee y) = \K x \vee \K y$, a sentence which is not necessarily valid in closure spaces (actually a closure space is a topological space if and only if it satisfies this sentence, together with a sentence asserting that the minimal element is a $ \K $-fixed point).

-Coming back to the language of specialization semilattices, we observe that Problem \ref{ue} has surely different solutions, when $X$ varies on topological or closure spaces.
+Coming back to the language of specialization semilattices, we observe that Problem \ref{ur}(3) has surely different solutions, when $X$ varies on topological or closure spaces.
 Indeed, the following sentence

 is equivalent to a $\forall\exists$ sentence, since the existential quantifier can be moved shortly after the universal quantifier; we have kept it in the present position just to improve readability.
-Interpreted in topological spaces, the sentence \eqref{ues} asserts that if $x \cup y$ is not closed, then either $x$ or $y$ is not closed; in contrapositive, the union of two closed subsets is closed.
+Interpreted in closure spaces, the sentence \eqref{ues} asserts that if $x \cup y$ is not closed, then either $x$ or $y$ is not closed; in contrapositive, the union of two closed subsets is closed.
 Hence if $X$ is a closure space such that $ z \sqsubseteq \emptyset $ implies $ z = \emptyset $, then \eqref{ues} holds in $\mathbf S(X)$ if and only if $X$ is a topological space.

-A different approach which deals with universal sentences only will be presented in Remark \ref{tern} below. \end{remark}
+Compare also the sentence \eqref{pp}. \end{remarkx}

+\begin{remarkx} \labbel{ep} Another argument suggesting that the language of specialization semilattices might lack expressive power is that the meet of two elements need not exist in a specialization semilattice, though meets (=intersections) always exist in the motivating examples.

+In this respect, we point out that in a specialization semilattice with a minimum element $0$ we can express the condition that two elements have no common nonzero lower bound, which, in the motivating examples, corresponds to the assertion that two subsets are disjoint.
+In many topological definitions the relevant point is to have some disjoint (or not disjoint) subsets, rather than dealing with their exact intersection.
+Compare Section \ref{recov} below.

+``Having meet $0$'' is not always preserved by homomorphisms.
+On the other hand, preservation holds for the property of ``not having meet $0$''; this does not necessarily mean that a meet, say, of $a$ and $b$, exists and is not $0$: this means that there is some nonzero element $c$ such that $c \leq a $ and $c \leq b$.
+This is frequently called the \emph{overlap contact} relation; see more comments shortly after Remark \ref{modal}.
+See \cite{cs,hyp,csb,cp,rsaif} for more details and for the study of such structures. \end{remarkx} }